Human scale: In architecture

 Humans interact with their environments based on their physical dimensions, capabilities and limits.
 The field of anthropometrics (human measurement) has unanswered questions, but it's still true that human physical characteristics are fairly predictable and objectively measurable.
 Buildings scaled to human physical capabilities have steps, doorways, railings, work surfaces, seating, shelves, fixtures, walking distances, and other features that fit well to the average person.

 Humans also interact with their environments based on their sensory capabilities.
-The fields of human perception systems, like perceptual psychology and cognitive psychology, are not exact sciences, because human information processing is not a purely physical act, and because perception is affected by cultural factors, personal preferences, experiences, and expectations.
-So human scale in architecture can also describe buildings with sightlines, acoustic properties, task lighting, ambient lighting, and spatial grammar that fit well with human senses.
-However, one important caveat is that human perceptions are always going to be less predictable and less measurable than physical dimensions.
+The fields of human perception systems, like perceptual psychology and cognitive psychology, are not exact sciences, because human information processing is not a purely physical act, and because perception is affected by cultural factors, personal preferences, experiences, and expectations:

+I avoid the issue of big versus small.
+I think the appropriate scale is the human scale.
+You don't apply a ruler to that.
+The human scale can be very large and monumental in certain cases; witness many of the great monuments in Europe: cathedrals, piazzas and squares.
+Piazza San Marco in Venice is a huge, monumental space and yet it has a real human scale and it works in a human sense.
+Size is not the issue.